Chart Color Schemes

 Employment performance in Wooroloo has been below expectations when compared to most other areas nationally

-There was an estimated employment growth of 0.8% over the past year, according to AreaSearch's aggregation of statistical area data.
-As of September 2025485 residents were employed while the unemployment rate stood at 4.2%, which is 0.2% higher than Greater Perth's rate of 4.0%.
-Workforce participation in Wooroloo was significantly lower at 16.3% compared to Greater Perth's 65.2%.
-The key industries employing residents in Wooroloo are mining, health care & social assistance, and public administration & safety.
+As of that date, 480 residents were employed, while the unemployment rate stood at 4.2%, 0.2% higher than Greater Perth's rate of 4.0%.
+Workforce participation was significantly lower in Wooroloo, at 18.3%, compared to Greater Perth's 71.6%.
+According to Census responses, only 12.5% of residents worked from home.
+Key industries for employment among residents were mining, health care & social assistance, and public administration & safety.

-The area has a particular specialization in public administration & safety, with an employment share of 1.8 times the regional level.
-However, health care & social assistance is under-represented, with only 11.6% of Wooroloo's workforce compared to 14.8% in Greater Perth.
-Employment opportunities locally appear limited, as indicated by the count of Census working population versus resident population.
-Between September 2024 and September 2025, employment levels increased by 0.8%, while labour force increased by 2.0%, resulting in an unemployment rise of 1.1 percentage points.
-In comparison, Greater Perth saw employment grow by 2.9%, labour force expand by 3.0%, and a marginal increase in unemployment.
-State-level data as of 25-Nov shows WA employment contracted by 0.27% (losing 5,520 jobs), with the state unemployment rate at 4.6%, compared to the national rate of 4.3%.
-National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Wooroloo's employment mix suggests local employment should increase by 5.7% over five years and 12.4% over ten years.
+The area had a notable specialization in public administration & safety, with an employment share 1.8 times the regional level.
+Conversely, health care & social assistance was under-represented, with only 11.6% of Wooroloo's workforce compared to 14.8% in Greater Perth.
+Employment opportunities appeared limited locally, as indicated by the Census working population count versus resident population.
+Between September 2024 and September 2025, employment levels increased by 0.6%, while labour force grew by 2.0%, leading to a rise in unemployment of 1.3 percentage points.
+In contrast, Greater Perth saw employment growth of 2.9% and a marginal increase in unemployment.
+National employment forecasts from Jobs and Skills Australia, released in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Wooroloo's employment mix suggests local employment should increase by 5.7% over five years and 12.4% over ten years, though these are simple weighted extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment